freeagent1384/brewblox-tilt/README.md

 You will need multiple calibration points.
 We recommend at least 6 distributed evenly across your typical gravity range for each Tilt.
 For example, if you usually brew with a starting gravity of 1.050, you may choose to calibrate at the values 1.000, 1.010, 1.020, 1.030, 1.040, 1.050, and 1.060.
 The more calibration points you have, the more accurate the calibrated values the service creates will be.
 Strange calibrated values from the service are an indication you have used too few or poorly distributed calibration values.

+**Temperature calibration**

-Calibration values for temperature are placed in a file called `tempCal.csv` in the `tilt` directory and have the same structure.
-Temperature values in the calibration file MUST be in Fahrenheit.
-The tempCal file can also contain calibration values for multiple Tilts.
+Calibration values for temperature are placed in a file called `tempCal.csv` in the `./tilt` directory. **Temperature values in the calibration file MUST be in Fahrenheit.** The tempCal file can also contain calibration values for multiple Tilts.
 Again, it should contain at least 6 points distributed evenly across your typical range.

-A typical tempCal file would look like this:-
+Example `./tilt/tempCal.csv`:
 ```
 Black,39,40
 Black,46,48